solidified-security/solidified-security.github.io/README.md

 For teams that want the most, we offer a **Virtual Chief Security Officer (vCISO)** service.

-We guide your full security operations: Secure development workflows, incident readiness, DevSecOps coaching, internal reviews — all covered.
+We guide your full security operations: Secure development workflows, incident readiness, DevSecOps coaching, internal reviews, that's all covered.

 [Learn more about our vCISO offering](https://docs.google.com/document/d/1VM3FYB8JATYh79SgwV7uYfCLw_FfZH8kHYZYITun-aA/edit?tab=t.0#heading=h.83mb4w65g9il)

 Request a quote: [info@solidified.io](mailto:info@solidified.io)

-# Cybersecurity of a new era - a manifesto
+# Cybersecurity of a new era: a manifesto

 Imagine a web3 where hacks don’t define the headlines.
 A place that deserves to be called trustless.

 Where users can trust their protocols as much as their principles.

-That future isn’t science fiction — it’s a matter of discipline, culture, and design.
+That future isn’t science fiction.
+It’s a matter of discipline, culture, and design.
 Security isn’t the constraint; it’s the enabler of the world we set out to build.

 We are industry veterans who deeply care for the space.
 And we see how one thing doesn’t change: too many exploits in web3.